danielward27/flowjax/README.md

 ## TODO
 A few limitations / things that could be worth including in the future:
 - Add ability to "reshape" bijections.
-- Ability to "stack" bijections on a given (or new) axis.

 ## Related
 We make use of the [Equinox](https://arxiv.org/abs/2111.00254) package, which facilitates object-oriented programming with Jax.